actions/actions-runner-controller/TROUBLESHOOTING.md

 **Problem**

 ARC isn't involved in jobs actually getting allocated to a runner.
 ARC is responsible for orchestrating runners and the runner lifecycle.
-Why some people see large delays in job allocation is not clear however it has been https://github.com/actions-runner-controller/actions-runner-controller/issues/1387#issuecomment-1122593984 that this is caused from the self-update process somehow.
+Why some people see large delays in job allocation is not clear however it has been confirmed https://github.com/actions-runner-controller/actions-runner-controller/issues/1387#issuecomment-1122593984 that this is caused from the self-update process somehow.

 **Solution**